List of Coronation Street characters introduced in 2025: Becky Swain

-Rebecca "Becky" Swain, portrayed by Amy Cudden, is the wife of DS Lisa Swain (Vicki Myers) and mother of Betsy Swain (Sydney Martin).
+Rebecca "Becky" Swain, portrayed by Amy Cudden, is the wife of DS Lisa Swain (Vicky Myers) and mother of Betsy Swain (Sydney Martin).
 She first appeared on 5 September 2025 where Roy Cropper (David Neilson) accidentally shuts a door on her.
 Her character was previously believed to be dead, until her identity was exposed on 8 September 2025, when she visits Lisa at No. 6 on Betsy's 18th Birthday.
 Divya Soni from Digital Spy described this twist to be "game-changing".
 Fans believed that Becky has been keeping tabs on Lisa and Betsy, which Cudden confirmed she "absolutely" has been doing so online: "Her life in Alicante is hollow without them.
 Nothing matters unless she gets her family back."

 Cudden explained Becky's arrival: "Becky's wife Lisa is about to get engaged and married to another woman.
 It was dangerous for Becky to return before, but her primary objective is to be with her wife and daughter."
 She continued: "While there wasn't a direct threat to that central family unit, she kept her distance.
 Now that Carla is a clear threat and Lisa and Carla are deeply in love, Becky feels she must return to try and reclaim her family even if that puts her at risk."
 Lisa has recently become engaged to marry factory owner, Carla Connor (Alison King) and their coupling has been named Swarla.
 Cudden also addressed the potential backlash that she would receive from fans of Swarla: "It's unconscionable, and they should be angry.
 However, it's such a complicated relationship that other feelings will emerge as it unfolds.
 Things forged in fire only get stronger.
 Becky is a spanner in the works, but it doesn't necessarily mean the worst, though it will be very difficult.
 Ultimately, this makes for really good TV and a fun, emotional, challenging, but rewarding journey for everyone."
 She added: "We want to give viewers a really good show; if everything was always wrapped up neatly, it wouldn't be interesting.
 Come with us on this journey!"

+Cudden's last appearance as Becky featured in the episode originally airing on 12 January 2026, when Becky was sentenced to 12 years in prison for her crimes.